tomimulhartono/tomimulhartono.github.io/content/posts/a-collection-of-courses-and-certifications.md

 - ***Credential URL:*** [[Click here]](https://www.linkedin.com/learning/certificates/f7a6c0989cded94b0a4627df2f85b62864fb9fc97f66eb1b6708ff20d3f547a4)
 - ***Skills Learned:*** Cybersecurity · Threat & Vulnerability Management

-The threat landscape course opened my eyes to the wide array of risks out there.
-From spotting vulnerabilities to understanding the methods attackers use, it’s made me see cybersecurity from a strategic angle.
-Now, I can better anticipate where threats might come from and understand how to stay a step ahead.
+This course provided a broad overview of the current cybersecurity threat landscape, which is constantly evolving.
+It was insightful to learn about the latest threats and vulnerabilities, giving me a better understanding of what’s out there.
+It’s kind of like getting a weather forecast for a stormy day—now I know what to watch out for and how to prepare.
+Staying updated on the latest threats is key to staying ahead in this field.

 ![Certificate](/images/linkedin-1.jpg)